|Academic Profile |

 Sc.B., Biology, Brown University

-My newer research involves the history of post-war efforts to rebuild, if not rehabilitate, bioscience through efforts to preserve genetic resources at the national and global levels.
+My ongoing research examines the history of post-war efforts to rebuild, if not rehabilitate, bioscience through efforts to preserve genetic resources at the national and global levels.
 By attending to postwar discussions in Japan about creating national infrastructure for “strain preservation,” I study how activities built around the infrastructure previously created for silkworm genetics gave way to a national discourse concerning “bioresource management” that set the stage for the National Bioresource Project present today.
-I am also working on the history of silkworm genetics in the atomic age and am interested in how scientists who experienced wartime re-initiated their mutation experiments and served positions of leadership in high-profile roundtable discussions on the effects of radiation on lifeforms in 1950s and 1960s Japan.
-Addition work on the communication of Mendelian thought in Meiji Japan is slated to appear in an edited volume on the topic of agriculture and genetics.
+Other research includes the history of silkworm genetics in the atomic age, the communication of Mendelian thought in Meiji Japan, and an oral history of the Singapore Live Turtle and Tortoise Museum relative to a collaborative project on the notion of uncertainty as represented by the idiomatic phrase "Turtles all the way down" (MOE 2016-T1-002-104).

 - Biomaterial Matters: Historicizing the preservation of silkcraft and the production of purified silk protein in the long twentieth century